-SyncCalc processes data files that are made in ASCII only.
-You can make ASCII files using the Windows Notepad program.
-File names will end with the .txt extension automatically.
-The sample data set demo8lin.txt appears in Table 1:
+SyncCalc processes data files that are made as text only.
+You can make text files using the Windows Notepad program or equivalent.
+File names will end with the .txt extension automatically for Notepad.
+The sample data set demo8.txt appears in Table 1:

 Table 1.
-Data set demo8lin.txt.
+Data set demo8.txt.